 All installment debt that is not secured by a financial asset-including student loans, automobile loans, personal loans, and timeshares-must be considered part of the Borrower's recurring monthly debt obligations if there are more than ten monthly payments remaining.
-However, an installment debt with fewer monthly payments remaining also should be considered as a recurring monthly debt obligations if it significantly affects the Borrower's ability to meet his or her credit obligations.
+However, an installment debt with fewer monthly payments remaining also should be considered as a recurring monthly debt obligations.